-In this show we are joined by an Iranian chef, Shahriar of Shahriar’s Kitchen, who helps us answer a questions from one of our listeners, Susie.
+In this episode, we are joined by an Iranian chef, Shahriar of Shahriar’s Kitchen.
+He helps us answer a question from one of our listeners, Susie.
 She wants to know why it is that all Iranian bread is flat.
-Our guest, Shahriar, has worked as a chef around the world, and although he has a wealth of experience with Iranian and international cuisine, for his first appearance on Ask An Iranian we asked him to help get you familiar with one of Iran’s staples, flatbreads.
+Our guest, Shahriar, has worked as a chef around the world, and although he has a wealth of experience with Iranian and international cuisine, for his first appearance on Ask An Iranian we asked him to help get you familiar with one of Iran’s staples, Iranian flatbread.

 - What is Iran’s national bread?

 - Can you chip a tooth or burn your tongue when eating fresh ‘sangak’?

 - What is the Iranian ‘sangak’ and bread and how it is made?

 - How many seconds do you have to eat lavash before it’s inedible?

 - What is the Iranian ‘barbari‘ bread and how is it made?

 - Which queue should I stand in when at an Iranian bakery?